knight-of-eurasia/a-rainbow-of-voices/README.md

 # a-rainbow-of-voices
-Hub for all things related to the "A Rainbow of Voices" project Hope you enjoy what we've created!
+Hub for all things related to the "A Rainbow of Voices" project <br>
+Hope you enjoy what we've created! <br>
-Love,
+Love, <br>
 Hale, Tomy, and Jean